Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

-No. You can submit materials as you get them as long as all materials are received by PharmCAS before the application deadline.
-Your PharmCAS application and transcripts must be submitted and letters must be received by June 1.
+No. You can submit materials as you get them as long as all materials are received by PharmCAS before June 1.

 Can my evaluators submit letters of recommendation before I apply to the PharmD program?

-No. You may ask your evaluator(s) to write a letter of recommendation, save it electronically, and later submit it during the application cycle in which you are applying.
-In addition to a letter, evaluators must also submit a character rating sheet, which will be emailed to them by PharmCAS when you apply.
-Please have your evaluators refer to the List of PharmCAS Questions for Evaluators so they can prepare a complete evaluation in advance.
+No. In addition to a letter, evaluators must also submit a character rating sheet, which will be emailed to them by PharmCAS when you apply.
+Please have your evaluators refer Evaluations so they can prepare a complete evaluation in advance.

 I completed some of my prerequisite coursework more than 5 years ago.
 Will they still be considered?

 Applicants may complete their prerequisites at UB and then apply to the PharmD program, or they may complete their PharmD prerequisite courses at another accredited institution.
 All regular applicants must complete the equivalent of two years of college coursework and successfully complete all prerequisite courses with a grade equal to or greater than 'C-' by the end of the summer semester prior to fall matriculation.
 All applicants must complete their prerequisite courses within 5 years preceding admission.

 No. Admission into the professional school is for fall only.
 If you need to complete the pre-pharmacy coursework, you may apply to Undergraduate Admissions for spring entry and later apply to the professional program.

 No, we do not require a supplemental application or fee.

 Are interviews required?